underscoreio/essential-scala/scala-basics/definitions.md

 ## def

 Another kind of definition in Scala is a `def`.
 This defines a method.
-In the REPL a method behaves much like a function.
 We can define them:

 {% highlight scala %}
 scala> def squareMethod(x: Int) = x * x